This post may contain affiliate links. Please read our disclosure policy.

 Summer corn is one of those things I look forward to all year long.
 Like peaches, and fresh blueberries, and juicy Jersey tomatoes.
 You can only get fresh tasting, sweet and perfect corn for about two months of the year.
 It’s one of those bittersweet things about summer that makes you appreciate it that much more.

 But even in the summer months, sometimes the corn is just not as perfect as it could be.
-Or sometimes I jump the gun and buy it way too early….and not really knowing where in the world it came from but it’s definitely not the local sweet corn I know and love.
+Or sometimes I jump the gun and buy it before peak season and not really knowing where in the world it came from but it’s definitely not the local sweet corn I know and love from the farmers markets.
 So, I’ve taken a few steps to make my perfect corn on the cob and the not so perfect corn on the cob taste absolutely amazing.

-Boiling corn on the cob is always the way to go but, much like pasta, adding flavor to your corn happens during the cooking process.
+Boiling corn on the cob is always my favorite way to go but, much like pasta, adding flavor to your ear of corn happens during the cooking process.
 Whether you add sugar or salt or whatever to the water….it’s going to seep into each and every kernel.
 So, why not step up your corn on the cob game and add even more flavor to your pot.
 It’s goes with anything, even your favorite Roast Turkey recipe.

 corn on the cob with butter, honey, salt and milk.